Introspection and Self-Reflection: What Is It?

 Please note that this article contains affiliate links.
 You can read my full disclosure at the bottom of the page.

 ✓ Introspection and self-reflection are an essential part of the human experience, one that the majority of us are missing out on.
 It shouldn’t be this way, but before we can continue, one must answer the question of what is self-reflection?
-You might get a different answer if you were to poll your friends and ask them to define self-reflection.
+You might get different answers if you were to poll your friends and ask them to define self-reflection.

 ✓ Self-reflection, which is synonymous with introspection, is merely taking the necessary time to consider, evaluate, think about, and reflect on your desires, behaviors, motivations, thoughts, and attitudes.